clementinesurya96/SAS-Projects/Practice 3/readme.md

-# Practice 3 - Manipulating Character Variables
+# Practice 3 - Create and Manipulate Character Variables

 ## Introduction:
 This SAS programming practice focuses on utilizing the DEMOGRAPHICS dataset from the SASHELP library to perform various tasks.